 Simply put, the appeal of a story is universal.
 It is captivating, memorable, and often, more insightful than matter-of-fact information.
-It can start a conversation, develop connections between people and in troubled regions like ours, play a positive role in establishing trust across cultures.
+It can start a conversation, connect people, and play a positive role in establishing cross-cultural trust.

 How Shall We Do It?